-How to Make Butter At Home from 'Malai' or Yoghurt
+How to Make Butter At Home From 'Malai' Or Creamy Yoghurt

 Makhan Banane ka Tarika

 In India, home-made butter is valued and loved.
 Most families make at least part of what they need at home.
 In old days, people made it by churning the full cream yoghurt or dahi, using a hand held Mathani or 'Ghotni'.
 Mathani is a wooden whisk, with a star shaped churning end on a thick stalk.
 Small ones are rolled between palms.
 Larger ones can have a piece of thin rope attached to aid the churning process.
 This is the traditional instrument used for making butter in India.
 These days, most families use an electric whisk.
 They remove and collect the thick cream that sets on top of boiled milk as it cools.
 This is called Malai/Malaai.
 It is collected in a container which is kept in the fridge.
 Every 3-4 days, it is churned/whisked to make butter.
 There are other ways of making butter too, see below.
 Butter more than 3-4 days old begins to go off in Indian heat.
 So it is heated to make Ghee or Clarified butter.
 Home-made butter can be frozen in small portions and will last for 3-4 months in freezer, if wrapped well or kept in airtight containers.

 My late mother used to make it from yoghurt, but for me, this takes too long.
 It is much easier to make it from thick cream or malai, the thick skin that forms on top of boiled milk, when chilled.
 Collect this top in a container every day, until you have a bowl full and then make the butter.